graphile/crystal/utils/website/graphile-config/preset.md

 ## `graphile` CLI

-:::tip
+:::tip Sponsorship has perks: the `graphile` CLI!

-The `graphile` CLI is only available to sponsors.
+Graphile's open source projects only exist thanks to the sponsorship of individuals and organizations that use them.
+To help convince your boss to fund the ongoing development of the OSS that your company relies on, sponsorship comes with perks.
+One such perk is the `graphile` CLI which is only licensed for usage by sponsors.
 See the [README](https://github.com/graphile/crystal/blob/main/utils/graphile/README.md) for more details.